limblab/proc-aajan/FIU/README.md

 ## **Step 2: Preprocessing XDS File (in Python)**

 Preprocessing can be broken down in the following steps:
-1) Data is read in with the xds lab_data module found in the xds_python folder.
+1) Data is read in with the xds lab_data module.
 2) The second and third joint angles must be converted from radians to degrees.
 3) Neural spikes, originally binned at 1000Hz during the XDS conversion, must be binned to match the joint angle data (30Hz) using the update_bin_data method.
 Spikes are then smoothed using the smooth_binned_spikes method using a gaussian filter of width (2 x bin_size) in accordance with standard practice.
 Resulting binned and smoothed spikes are converted to firing rates by dividing by bin_size.
 4) Oftentimes, the binned firing rates array will be longer than the joint angles.
 The end of the neural array must be trimmed in order to match the length of the joint angle data.